jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.4.
 Full Password Protection

 As the mailing system most widely used by actual users in China, the password protection policy of the mailing system plays a very good role in protecting the security of email accounts, which can effectively prevent information security problems caused by password disclosure.
-You can use the security encryption function to “encrypt” emails, net disks and customized folders; the password protection policy from the inside out of the mailing system builds a strong fortress for users' mailboxes.
+You can use the security encryption function to "encrypt" emails, net disks and customized folders; the password protection policy from the inside out of the mailing system builds a strong fortress for users' mailboxes.
 Make the information data in your emails more secure.